For Buyers

 Q: How much money can I get financed for the purchase of a practice?

-A: Banks are HOT to lend to dentists due to the fact that they have one of the lowest default rate of ANY business.
+A: Banks are EAGER to lend to dentists due to the fact that they have one of the lowest default rate of any business.
 Because of this, you will be able to obtain 100% financing for the practice and real estate (if applicable).
 Getting pre-approved or speaking with a bank should be done before even going to meet with a prospective seller.
-At this time, rates are anywhere from 3% to 5.5% depending on the bank and your financial credentials.
+At this time, rates are anywhere from 4.5% to 5.5% depending on the bank and your financial credentials.

 -